 Shaun the Sheep is one of the spin-off movies from the world of Wallace and Gromit.
 If you don’t know Wallace and Gromit, well, there is no hope for you.
 I kid, I kid.
 Let me explain.
 Wallace and Gromit were created by Aardman Animations, an animation company out of Bristol, ya know, across the pond.
 [More]

 A year or two ago I was in Montreal visiting some colleagues, and of course the conversation of hockey came up.
 We were trying to decide where to watch the game that night as the Montreal Canadians were scheduled to play.
 Someone mentioned that the Montreal Canadians was probably one of the dumbest hockey team names.
 Or at least the most unoriginal.

 Of course, no self-respecting fan would just take a comment like that so they quickly turned to me and said something to the effect of, “well you have The Americans!”
-I was genuinely shocked.
 [More]

 Around this time of year I hear everyone telling me how they have “ladybugs” trying to get into their house.
 After a few years of this I started to sound like a broken record.
 “Those aren’t ladybugs,” is generally as far as I’ll go now.

 The truth is they are technically a ladybug, but they differ from our general understanding of ladybugs.
 They are affectionately known as Asain Beetles and while they do some of the same tasks as other ladybugs (pest control most notably) they have no known preditors and some nasty manners.
 [More]

 Year ago I had gone to see Video Games Live with a few of my friends.
 It was an enjoyable evening for many reasons, most important of course is that I shared it with friends.
 Of course, when it was announced that Final Fantasy: Distant Worlds was going to be in the beautiful city of Rochester, NY my friends and I began planning to attend.